Easter Sunday Worship: April 21, 2019

 Christ is Risen!
 Hallelujah!

-Paradise Valley United Methodist Church invites you to celebrate Easter on Sunday, April 1, 2018.
+Paradise Valley United Methodist Church invites you to celebrate Easter on Sunday, April 21, 2019.
 A sunrise service in the outdoor amphitheater begins the day at 6 am.
-We’ll have a band, a daisy cross, and communion.
-Bring a cushion or blanket to make the tiered steps of the outdoor space more comfortable, and dress in layers — it’s cool in the morning (usually) but warms up as the sun comes out.
+We’ll have music, a daisy cross, and communion.
+Bring a cushion or blanket to make the tiered steps of the outdoor space more comfortable, and dress in layers — sometimes it’s cool in the morning but warms up fast when the sun comes out.

-At 8, 9:30 and 11 am, we offer three traditional Easter worship services in the sanctuary, with a variety of instruments and voices to sing praises on this happy morning.
+At 8 and 9:30 am, we offer TWO TRADITIONAL Easter worship services in the sanctuary, with a variety of instruments and voices to sing praises on this happy morning.
+We’ll have choirs, organ, brass, and bells.

 Children’s Sunday School meets at 9:30 am, and the Childcare Center will be open for the 8, 9:30 and 11 am services.